HL7/US-Core/input/pagecontent/must-support.md

 Primitive elements are are single elements with a primitive value.
 If they are marked as must support, then the server **SHALL** be capable of providing the element value to meet the must support requirement.

-For example, the [US Core DiagnosticReport Profile] issued element is a primitive `instant` datatype.
+For example, the [US Core DiagnosticReport Profile for Laboratory Results Reporting] issued element is a primitive `instant` datatype.
 When claiming conformance to this profile:

 - US Core Responders **SHALL** be capable of providing a value in a `DiagnosticReport.issued`
 - US Core Requestors **SHALL** be capable of processing the value in `DiagnosticReport.issued`